ajsf/Instrutune/README.md

-# String Tuner
+# Instrutune

-An Android app written in Kotlin for tuning stringed instruments.
+An Android app written in Kotlin for tuning instruments.
 The app currently supports multiple tunings for:
 * Guitar
 * Bass
+* Tres
+* Ukulele

+As well as tunings for:
 * Violin
 * Viola
 * Cello
-* Tres
+* Chromatic

 The tuner allows you to adjust the middle A frequency, allowing you to tune to A = 432 Hz and other tunings.